-Here are a few of the K-Pop facts and statistics I was able to dig up.
+Here are a few of the most interesting K-Pop statistics and facts I was able to dig up in my internet travels.
 As always, be sure to check back in the future as I will be updating this post as new and updated stats become available.

 What is K-Pop?